C*-simplicity and the unique trace property for discrete groups

-\begin{lem} Let $G$ be a discrete group and let $X$ be a $G$-boundary.
-If the action is not topologically free, then for every $x \in X$ and every $t_1,\ldots,t_n \in G$, the intersection $\cap_i t_i G_x t_i^{-1}$ is non-trivial.
-If moreover $G$ has no non-trivial finite normal subgroup, this intersection is infinite. \end{lem}
+\begin{lem} Let $G$ be a discrete group and let $N \le G$ be a C*-simple normal subgroup with universal $N$-boundary $\partial_F N$.
+Then the action of $s \in G$ on $\partial_F N$ is either trivial or free, where the $G$-action on $\partial_F N$ is defined as in Lemma \ref{lem:boundary-action-induced-by-normal-subgroup}.
+The former possibility occurs if and only if $s \in C_G(N)$. \end{lem}